yotaroy/bridge_env/bridge_env/data_handler/json_handler/README.md

 Board setting consists of a list of board setting items, which is parts of game log items. "board_id", "dealer", "deal" and "vulnerability" in game log item are used.
-In addition to these fields, you can add "dds" field.
+In addition to these fields, you can add "dda" field.

-### dds
+### dda

 type: object of object

-"dds" is results of double dummy analysis.
+"dda" is results of double dummy analysis.
-"dds" has fields of players' double dummy analysis results.
+"dda" has fields of players' double dummy analysis results.
 Each field has fields of trumps and the numbers of taken tricks.

 ### Required fields